automl/auto-sklearn/CONTRIBUTING.md

 All of your changes can be viewed by first [building the docs](#testing) and then opening `doc/build/html/index.html` with your favourite browser.
 Alternatively, you can use the command `xdg-open doc/build/hmtl/index.html` which opens it up with your default browser.

-*   If your simply fixing a typo, there shouldn't be much to do accept make the PR and we'll accept it without much issue.
+*   If you're simply fixing a typo, there shouldn't be much to do except make the PR and we'll accept it without much issue.
 *   If you want to fix a link you should know how linking with `sphinx` works
     *   For links to internal documentation, you can create a label with
     ```.rst